Astronomy Magazine Saguaro Astronomy Club US Naval Observatory Heavens-Above Dark Sky Society Orion Telescope Center

 -Recent Obvservation Date.
 If I have a photo I've taken, a link is included.

--Future Occurance Date - pretty much a self-reminder.
+-Future U.S. Event - pretty much a self-reminder.

 -Description of the Phenomenon, either direct or paraphrased from Joe Orman's list.